xzzz3/tp/docs/DeveloperGuide.md

 ![DeleteCustomerSequenceDiagram](images/DeleteCustomerSequenceDiagram.png)

 ### Add/Delete/List Dish feature

 #### Implementation

-The add/delete/list dish feature are commands which inherits from `Command`.
-These are the basic commands to add, remove or view `Dish` objects.
+The add/delete/edit/list dish feature are commands which inherits from `Command`.
+These are the basic commands to add, remove, edit or view `Dish` objects respectively.

-#### Example run-through

-(todo: sequence diagram for add/delete/list dish)
-A sample run-through is shown below in the sequence diagram:
+Given below is a successful usage scenario of the commands.

+Step 1.
+The user executes the `adddish`, `deletedish`, `editdish`, `listdish` command in the application to add, delete or list the dishes, which is handled by `Logic#execute`.

+Step 2.
+The command entered is parsed by the `AddressBookParser#parseCommand`.

+Step 3.
+The `adddish`, `deletedish` and `editdish` command will then be parsed by `AddDishCommandParser#parse`, `EditDishCommandParser#parse` and `DeleteDishCommandParser#parse` to create a new `AddDishCommand`, `DeleteDishCommand` and `EditDishCommand` respectively.

+The list dish command will be created directly from `AddressBookParser#parseCommand`, since no further parsing is required.

+Step 4.
+The `Logic` component then performs the `Command#execute()` method in the respective commands

+Step 5.
+A new `CommandResult` with the success message is returned to `Logic` and returned as the output.

 ### Tab Display feature